wehlutyk/2016-09-daad-research-project/project.md

 ================
 \label{goals}

-\todo{tone down}

-This research project, which, with the support of the DAAD, I will be able to conclude within my PhD, develops empirical approaches for the study of cultural evolution with the following two broad goals:
+My PhD research project takes place within this framework, and aims at developing empirical approaches for the study of cultural evolution with the following two broad goals:

-1. Dramatically increase the amounts of data collected in order to improve experiments' resolving power, and
+1. Dramatically increase the amounts of data collected in order to improve experiments' resolving power,
 1. Diversify data sources to open the study of out-of-laboratory quantitative questions on cultural evolution.

 We accomplish this by bringing data mining and psycholinguistics together through the possibilities of modern browsers and computing platforms.